triciasykes/lecture-notes/functional-props-notes.md

 - delete all of App.js and App.css

 ## Project
-I've decided we are going to have a holiday party.
+It's Opening Day for major league baseball.
+So let's have a Bravo Tailgate Party!
 It's virtual though - so let's make a menu that allows you to click to order an item.
 We are going to do this one step at a time.
 I'm going to need your help here because I'm not a great at planning food for others.

 *src/App.js*
 ```javascript